bnb-chain/zkbnb/docs/protocol.md

 `VerifyAndExecuteBlockInfo`: block data that is used for verifying blocks

 - `blockHeader`: related block header
-- `pendingOnchainOpsPubdata`: public data of pending onchain operations
+- `pendingOnchainOpsPubdata`: public data of pending on-chain operations

 `verifyBlocks`: is used for verifying block data and proofs